 Remember that having one or more risk factors does not mean that you will definitely get bladder cancer.
 Many people who have one or more of the risk factors never get bladder cancer and some people who have none of the risk factors do develop bladder cancer.
 Risk factors are only a guide to what may increase risk.

-Around 10,300 people are diagnosed with bladder cancer each year in the UK.
+Around 10,400 people are diagnosed with bladder cancer each year in the UK.
 Not counting non melanoma skin cancer, bladder cancer is the 7th most common cancer in the UK.
-It is the 4th most common cancer for men and the 11th most common for women.
+It is the 4th most common cancer in men.

 More men than women get bladder cancer.
 This may just be because more men than women have smoked in the past few decades.
 And more men have been exposed to chemicals at work.